jjiantong/FastPGM/README.md

 ## LIBSVM dataset "w1a"
  * Chow-Liu Tree, variable elimination, accuracy of **0.972436**

+## Covertype Data Set from UCI

+Number of instances: 581012
+* first 11,340 records used for training data subset
+* next 3,780 records used for validation data subset
+* last 565,892 records used for testing data subset

+Number of attributes: 54

+Chow-Liu Tree, variable elimination, accuracy of **0.457765**, 232 seconds.

+Chow-Liu Tree, likelihood weighting (50 samples), accuracy of **0.514571**, 3620 seconds.

+Chow-Liu Tree, junction tree, 2.4 instances per second, ETA 235,788 seconds (65.5 hours).
+It takes such a long time because the implementation of junction tree is not parallel-friendly.
+If I only test the first 50000 instances in the test set, it achieves accuracy of **0.681632** with 21,915 seconds.

+Chow-Liu Tree, probabilistic logic sampling and rejection sampling (100000 samples), accuracy of **0.143157**, 7067 seconds.

+## Phishing Websites Data Set from UCI

+Number of instances: 11054 (2456 in old dataset)

+Number of attributes: 30

+Chow-Liu Tree, variable elimination, accuracy of **0.924914**, 11 seconds.

+Chow-Liu Tree, likelihood weighting (50 samples), accuracy of **0.923648**, 25 seconds.

+Chow-Liu Tree, junction tree, accuracy of **0.924914**, 131 seconds.

+Chow-Liu Tree, probabilistic logic sampling and rejection sampling (100000 samples), accuracy of **0.500045**, 35 seconds.

 # Dependency
  * Google Test (embedded in the project)